By Melanie Pollard

 Where to stay

 Greyfield Inn is the only hotel accommodation on Cumberland Island.
-To stay at Greyfield Inn, you will catch the ferry, Lucy R Ferguson, from Fernandina Beach, FL on Amelia Island.
-Make your reservations ahead of time here.
+In order to stay at Greyfield Inn, you will catch the ferry, Lucy R Ferguson, from Fernandina Beach, FL on Amelia Island.
+Make your reservations ahead of time at Greyfield Inn.

 On our first day at Cumberland Island, we traveled with a group of about 33 people, ages 55 and older, through the Road Scholar Program.
 Read about my Road Scholar experience here.
 With bug spray, sunblock, lunch and several bottles of water in hand, we unloaded the ferry and met our guide.